Interdisciplinary Visual Artist

 S T A T E M E N T :

 Each medium I use is its own language.
-Working in photography, fibers, mixed media, video, painting, performance and installation allow me to create narrative works that evolve over time.
-The work always holds messages that are sometimes only fully understood years later.
+Working in photography, performance, installation, video, fibers, mixed media, and painting allows me to create narrative works that evolve over time.
+My work can span many years.
+Each body of work that I create is interconnected.
+Often materials or residual elements of one work—for example, ashes from a fire, hair, or soil—will find new life in another piece years later.